grafana/mimir/docs/sources/mimir/operators-guide/configure/reference-configuration-parameters/index.md

     # CLI flag: -blocks-storage.bucket-store.index-header.stream-reader-enabled
     [stream_reader_enabled: <boolean> | default = false]

+    # (experimental) Max number of file handles the store-gateway will keep open
+    # for each index-header file when using the streaming reader.
+    # CLI flag: -blocks-storage.bucket-store.index-header.file-handle-pool-size
+    [file_handle_pool_size: <int> | default = 1]

   # (experimental) If larger than 0, this option enables store-gateway series
   # streaming.
 The store-gateway will load series from the bucket in batches
   # instead of buffering them all in memory before returning to the querier.